cap-js/docs/node.js/best-practices.md

 function csvExport () returns @Core.MediaType csv;
 ```

-When returning a custom media data, content information can be configured as part of the handlers result object.
+When returning custom media data, content information can be configured as part of the handlers result object.

 Ideally, handlers use [`req.reply`](events#req-reply), calling it with an instance of [stream.Readable](https://nodejs.org/api/stream.html#class-streamreadable) (named here `myReadable`).
 Include options to specify content disposition headers: